Carles Aleñá: Loan and permanent transfer to Getafe

 On 6 January 2021, it was announced that Barcelona reached an agreement with Getafe over a loan move for Aleñá until the end of the season.
 On 27 February, he scored his first goal for Getafe after coming off the bench in the final minutes of his team's 3–0 win against Valencia.

 On 10 July 2021, Getafe reached an agreement with Barcelona to permanently sign Aleñá for five seasons.
 Barça also reserved the right to 50% of any future sale of the player, a buy back option plus first right of refusal on any offer.

+Loan and permanent transfer to Alavés

+On 3 February 2025, Aleñá moved on loan to Alavés until the end of the 2024–25 La Liga season.
+On 24 July, he signed a permanent four-year contract with the club.

 Personal life

 Aleñá's father Francesc was also a footballer; a forward, he played for several clubs in the 1980s and 1990s.